yinyajun/Algs-4-Golang/README.md

 ## Usage
 1. Set `GOPATH` properly to ensure this package can be find.
 2. Run test cases.
 Each test case correspond to an implementation in `src/algs4`.
-In each case, you will find the specific usage in comment.
+In the file of each case, you will find the specific usage in comment.
     E.g. `$ go run src/test/graph.go < data/tinyG.txt`

     ```